solrcn/LireSolr/README.md

 A demo can be found at http://demo-itec.uni-klu.ac.at/liredemo/

+If you need help on the plugin, please use the mailing list at http://groups.google.com/group/lire-dev to ask questions.
+If you need help with your project, please contact me, we also offer consulting services.

 The request handler supports four different types of queries

 1. Get random images ...
 2. Get images that are looking like the one with id ...
 3. Get images looking like the one found at url ...
 4. Get images with a feature vector like ...
-5. Extract histogram from an image URL ...
+5. Extract histogram and hashes from an image URL ...

 Preliminaries
 -------------